harinik339-hub/AM-using-Python/README (1).md

 AIM:

-To generate and detect the amplitude modulation and demodulation u s i n g COLAB and to calculate modulation index of AM.
+To implement and analyze Amplitude modulation (AM) using Python's NumPy and Matplotlib libraries.

-EQUIPMENTS REQUIRED
+Apparatus Required:

-• Computer with i3 Processor
+1. Software: Python with NumPy and Matplotlib libraries

-• Goolge COLAB
+2. Hardware: Personal Computer

 THEORY: